 - The models

-- They are built from the elements above.
-They are mathematical structures interpreted in the language of the theory, that respect its laws.
+- They are built from the elements above (compare the laws of Newton and a Newtonian model of the solar system).
+They are particular mathematical structures interpreted in the language of the theory, that respect its laws.
 They are intended for representing domains of reality: not necessarily particular concrete objects, but rather types of objects or situations (an electron in an electromagnetic field).
 Pragmatic aspects are involved in their construction: tacit assumptions, idealisations, mathematical approximations, domain-specific hypothesis, "observation laws"...

 - The mapping to experience